The Summer Programs for Access & Inclusion are no longer accepting new applicants for 2018.

 Carnegie Mellon University does not discriminate in admission, employment, or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state, or local laws or executive orders.

-The Summer Opportunities for Access & Inclusion application must be submitted online by March 1 and all supporting documents are due to our office by March 15 - APPLY NOW!
+The Summer Opportunities for Access & Inclusion application must be submitted online by March 1 and all supporting documents are due to our office by March 15.
 Once we process your online application, you'll receive an email from the Pre-College Admission Team with information on how to upload supporting documents electronically.

-- The Summer Opportunities for Access & Inclusion application is only available online - APPLY NOW!
+- The Summer Opportunities for Access & Inclusion application is only available online.

 - High School Transcript - Please send your most recent high school transcript (may be unofficial), and any other grade reports not reflected in the transcript.
 We may follow up for your official transcripts at time of enrollment.